evadne/etso/README.md

       use Ecto.Repo, otp_app: @otp_app, adapter: Etso.Adapter
     end

-Once this is done, you can use any struct against the Repo normally, as you would with any other Repo.
+Once this is done, you can use any Schema against the Repo normally, as you would with any other Repo.
 Check out the [Northwind modules](https://github.com/evadne/etso/tree/master/test/support/northwind) for an example.

+## Utilisation

+Originally, Etso was created to answer the question of whether ETS and Ecto can be married together.
+It has since found some uses in production applications, serving as a Data Repository for pre-defined nested content.
+This proved invaluable for rapid iteration.

+(If you have other Use Cases for this library, please add it here with a Pull Request.)

 ## Further Note